sjinks/qt_eventdispatcher_libevent/README.md

 **Unsupported features**
 * `QSocketNotifier::Exception` (libevent offers no support for this)
 * `processEvents()` does not support any flags other than `QEventLoop::WaitForMoreEvents`
-* undocumented `QCoreApplication::watchUnixSignal()` is not supported (GLib dispatcher does not support it either; it has removed from Qt 5 anyway)
+* undocumented `QCoreApplication::watchUnixSignal()` is not supported (GLib dispatcher does not support it either; it has been removed from Qt 5 anyway)

 **Usage (Qt 4):**